vvs0x/dotfiles/README.md

 # Dotfiles

-I use karabiner to set my capslock key to `control+option+command`.
-This enables me to set basically any key combination in aerospace without interfering with any macOS key combination.
+I use Karabiner to make my Caps Lock key act as `"control+option+command"`.
+This gives me a clean keyboard layer in Aerospace​ to set up shortcuts, so I never interfere with any native macOS ones.

-- aerospace
+- aerospace (a tiling window manager)
-- karabiner
+- karabiner (a heavy-duty keyboard customizer)
-- sketchybar (in process)
-- ghostyy (in process)